LiamJCates/Programming-Notes/Algorithms/Analysis/NP-Complete.md

 Complexity Theory

+Why are NP-complete problems interesting? nobody has ever proven that an efficient algorithm for NP-complete problems cannot exist.

+No one knows whether or not efficient algorithms exist for NP-complete problems.

+The set of NP-complete problem algorithms has the remarkable property that if an efficient algorithm exists for one of them, an efficient algorithms exist for all of them.

+This relationship among the NP-complete problem algorithms.
+If an efficient algorithm exists for any one of them, it does for all.

+Several NP-complete problems are similar, to problems with existing efficient algorithms

+a small change to the problem statement can cause a big change to the efficiency of the best known algorithm.

+You should know NP-complete problem definitions and situations because some of them arise surprisingly often in real applications.

+If you are called upon to produce an efficient algorithm for an NP-complete problem, you are likely to spend a lot of time in a fruitless search.

+If you can show that the problem is NP-complete, you can instead spend your time developing an efficient estimate algorithm

+Each day, delivery trucks make their drop, then return to the depot.
+Select an order of stops with the lowest overall distance traveled by each truck.
+“traveling-salesman problem,”

+“traveling-salesman problem,” is NP-complete meaning it's solution has no known efficient algorithm.

+NP-complete problems, under certain assumptions, has approximate algorithms that give a result not too far above the smallest possible.

+How are the shortest-path and traveling-salesman problems similar?
+The correct solution to both selects an order of stops with the lowest overall distance traveled.

+How are the shortest-path and traveling-salesman problems different?
+Shortest path has a discrete start and end point, TSM requires they be the same.
+Shortest path is polynomially solvable but travelling -salesman is NP-Complete

 The goal of complexity theory is to understand the nature of efficient computation. analysis of algorithms enables us to classify algorithms according to the amount of resources they will consume.
 A nice YouTube video on P = NP: